yosoykit/yosoykit.github.io/_pages/research.md

 <h2>"What" are the premalignant alterations that are predictive of future cancers? </h2>
 <h3>Methods: </h3>
   Genome sequencing, bioinformatics, phylogenetics, biostatistics, predictive modeling
-<h3>References with applications: </h3>
+<h3>Reference links with applications: </h3>
 1. Copy number alterations precede cancers in inflammatory bowel disease
 2. Efficacy of screening modalities for detecting high-risk dysplasia in Barrett's esophagus

 <h2>"When" are patients most at risk of premalignancy and would benefit from screening? </h2>
 <h3>Methods: </h3>
   Mechanistic modeling, stochastic modeling, Bayesian inference of biological aging, cost-effectiveness analyses
-<h3>References with applications: </h3>
+<h3>Reference links with applications: </h3>
-1. Patient-specifci molecular clocks for Barrett's esophagus onset ages
+1. Patient-specific molecular clocks for Barrett's esophagus onset ages
 2. Optimal timing of screening and adapative surveillance
 3. Estimating timescales of (pre)malignant growth from incidence curves